bigmlcom/sampling/README.md

 ### Cond-Sample

-While stream sampling does not yet support sample weights, the `cond-sample` fn can be useful for fine tuned re-sampling.
+While stream sampling does not yet support sample weights, the `cond-sample` fn can be useful for fine tuned sampling.

 `cond-sample` accepts a collection followed by pairs of clauses and sample definitions.
 A clause should be a function that accepts an